-Description of Variable Method and Frequency Energy Consumption Data Electricity consumption before, during and after treatment.
-Monthly electricity consumption measurement for the 12 months preceding the treatment, during the treatment, and 12 months following the completion of the treatment.
-Behavioural Data: Reaction to HER content (only fo r treatment customers) Recall of HER comparison.
-Does the customer recall whether they are a high or low electricity user?
+Description of Variable

+Monthly electricity • consumption measurement for the 12 months preceding the treatment, during the treatment, and 12 months following the completion of the treatment.

+Behavioural Data: Rea ction to HER content ( only for treatment customers) Denuviourui Butur Meu cicacinent customers whether they are a high or low electricity user?
 Acceptance of HER comparison.
-Does the customer believe the HER comparison?
-Credibility of HER comparison.
-Does the customer think the comparison is credible?
-Customer satisfaction with HER.
+Does the customer believe the HER comparison? • Credibility of HER comparison.
+Does the customer think the comparison is credible? • Customer satisfaction with HER.
 Customer reports whether they like the HER.
 For a multi-year program, one survey at the end of each program year.
 Customer actions resulting from HER.
 Customer reports whether they have made any changes.
-If changes were made, customer reports what changes were made.
-Savings resulting from HER.
-Customer reports how much they have saved.
-Recommending HER to others.
-Customer reports whether they have discussed report with others (such as family and friends).
+If changes were made, customer reports what changes were made. • Savings resulting from HER.
+Customer reports how much they have saved. • Recommending HER to others.
+Customer reports whether they have discussed report with others (such as family and friends). •

-The descriptive items listed above need to be completed for all the measurements that will be conducted during the duration of the study.
-The description of the variable should include a sufficiently detailed definition of the variable for seamless knowledge transfer to third parties.
+The ents that will be ould include a cor sufficiently detailed definition of the variable for seamless knowledge transfer to third parties.
 The frequency of when the measurement will be taken should also be outlined in the description.